 - Preheat oven to 200°C.

 - Place rice in a medium sized saucepan with 1 1/2 cups of water and bring to the boil.
-Reduce heat and simmer, covered, for around 30 minutes or until soft and almost all water has been absorbed.
+Reduce heat and simmer, covered, for around 20 minutes or until soft and almost all water has been absorbed.
+Drain.

-- Meanwhile, spread carrots and nuts on an oven tray and roast for 10 minutes.
+- Meanwhile, place carrots on an oven tray and roast for 10 minutes.
 Spread nuts over tray and bake for a further 5 minutes or until carrots are soft and browned on the ends and nuts are golden.

-- Heat a fry pan over medium heat and fry halloumi pieces on each side until golden brown.
+- Heat a frying pan over medium heat, spray with a little oil and fry halloumi pieces on each side until golden brown.

 - To make dressing, stir all ingredients together in a small bowl until well combined.

-- Place rice, carrots, halloumi, nuts, herbs and dressing in a large bowl and toss together.
+- Place rice, carrots, nuts, halloumi, dates, herbs and dressing in a large bowl and toss together.